The St. Charles R-VI School District will follow the requirements as established by state law and

 of the names of all graduating, certified A+ students eligible to receive financial assistance.
 To be

-eligible, students must:
+eligible, a student must:

 1. Be a U.S. citizen, permanent resident or otherwise lawfully present in the United States.

 2. Attend a designated A+ high school for three years immediately prior to graduation.
+A

 3. Graduate from a designated A+ high school with an overall grade point average of 2.5 or